saikesh7/my_project1/README.md

-redme is to describe above the github repo  to everyone that involved in the project
+Readme is to describe the github repo  to everyone in the project